CorneHQ/flask-desktop/README.rst

 ------
 ::

-    from webui import WebUI # Add WebUI to your imports from flask import Flask, render_template, request
+    from webui import init_gui # Add WebUI to your imports from flask import Flask, render_template, request

     app = Flask(__name__)